Sequence analysis of antifungal peptide

 The pictures of spiders are from Liao-Zhi's thesis.
 The pictures of pokeberry are from the Internet.

-29 October 2024, J Luo, CBI, PKU, Beijing, China
+9 April 2026, J Luo, CBI and Bio, PKU, Beijing, China